Skip to contents

 The summation over graphs with cliques or three or more siblings is possibly redundant given these graphs have no practical support.
 Even when these graphs have zero likelihood, they contribute to maximum probabilities of recrudescence / reinfection through the conditionally uniform prior on graphs.
 However, for upper bounds on the probability of reinfection / recrudescence given a single recurrence the contribution is very small, especially for reinfection:

-For recrudescence, 3 MOI vectors (circled below) result in an absolute difference greater than 0.0175.
-They are those that feature large MOIs (MOI vectors 52, 62, 71) and thus those whose graph spaces include graphs with the largest cliques of intra-episode siblings.
+For recrudescence, 3 MOI vectors (circled in the plot above) result in an absolute difference greater than 0.0175.
+They are those that feature large MOIs (MOI vectors 5 2 , 6 2 , 7 1 ) and thus those whose graph spaces include graphs with the largest cliques of intra-episode siblings.

-The contribution is likely smaller for all vectors of three or more MOIs that are computationally feasible under Pv3Rs because their constituent MOIs are necessarily less than 7 (computationally feasible MOI vectors are those where the total genotype count is at most eight).
+The contribution is likely even smaller for all vectors of three or more MOIs that are computationally feasible under Pv3Rs, because their constituent MOIs are necessarily less than 7 (recall that computationally feasible MOI vectors are those that sum to at most eight).